 - The rise of PQL over MQL model

 Back to those (early) days when Marketing Automation was just born, the world was web-centric.
-The situation is now completely different from that.
+The situation is now completely different.

 Now users interact with digital products in much more complex and different ways than a decade ago.
-As I previously explained in this article, the complexity of user interactions and the increasing of medium devices had led to an unusual proliferation of SaaS products vertical on specific markets with specific needs.
+The complexity of user interactions and the increasing of medium devices had led to an unusual proliferation of SaaS products vertical on specific markets with specific needs.

 The perfect combinations of products with specific features not only is cost saving but can assure a better quality compared to the traditional all-in-one solutions.